-Gooey melty cheese in a delicious garlicky low carb muffin.
-It’s like garlic bread in a healthier muffin form!
-Great for breakfast, lunch, or dinner.
+Gooey cheesy garlic bread muffins – these delicious low carb muffins taste just like your favorite garlic bread.
+A wonderful keto bread recipe that’s great for breakfast, lunch, or dinner.
 This post is sponsored by Bob’s Red Mill.

 Some ideas are really really great as ideas but they just don’t pan out during execution.
 You go back to the drawing board and you tweak a little and you try again, and they still don’t quite work.
 And once again, you go back to the well of knowledge, trying to pinpoint just what’s not working.
 You think you have it, you think you’re onto something, and you try once more.
 And while it’s not an outright failure, nor is it a resounding success.
 At this point, you know you need to give up…maybe not forever, but for now.
 Time to move on and move forward with other ideas.
 Perhaps you will come back and revisit the original eventually, but you know you need to shelve it for the time being.

 Such was the case for some breakfast cookies I was planning on making to showcase a Fuel Your Awesomeness campaign with Bob’s Red Mill.
 They would have been delicious flourless chocolate cookies packed with healthy fats and protein, if I could have gotten them to stay together.
 They were definitely delicious, but they crumbled every time you tried to pick them up.
 My daughter said they reminded her of Kinetic sand, a kind of crumbly play sand my kids had when they were younger.
 But honestly, I think the Kinetic Sand held together better than these cookies!
 I tweaked them several times, adding some chia seed to bind them…but it only made them crunchy and still prone to crumbling at the slightest touch.
 Then I added some of Bob’s chocolate protein powder, thinking that might be the key.
 Nope, no go.
 Everything I know about baking low carb cookies told me these should work.
 But they just didn’t want to cooperate.